Pet Memorial: How to Say Goodbye

 When an animal companion dies, it is perfectly normal to feel a sense of overwhelming grief and despair.
-Often, in our confused state, we have difficulty coping with the decision as to what to do with the pet's body.
-We may feel uncertain as to what is socially acceptable in saying our last goodbyes to our beloved animal friend and, therefore, may not be in a position to make an informed decision.
+Holding a pet memorial can help.
+But often, in our confused state, we have difficulty coping with the decision as to what to do with the pet's body.
+We may feel uncertain as to what is socially acceptable in saying our last goodbyes and, therefore, may not be in a position to make an informed decision.

 Saying farewell and closing this chapter in our lives is an important step in the coping process.
 Just as we have elaborate funerals for human companions, it is just as important to have a final closing ceremony for our pets.